Carlos Batara – Immigration Lawyer header image

 What’s at stake?

-Generally, opponents and supporters of immigration reform point to the 3.5 million parents who would be eligible for relief under the Deferred Action for Parents of Americans (DAPA) program, as well as to the expansion of the Deferred Action for Childhood Arrivals (DACA) program, which grants similar benefits to undocumented immigrants who entered the U.S. as children.
+Generally, opponents and supporters of immigration reform point to the 3.5 million parents who would be eligible for relief under the Deferred Action for Parents of Americans (DAPA) program.

 Actually, there’s possibly more – possibly far more – at risk than meets the eye.